TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 7/1 Kings 7.19.md

 ---

-And the capitals that were upon the top of the pillars in the porch were of lily-work, four cubits.
+The capitals that were on the top of the pillars in the porch were of lily work, four cubits.